THIS MASTER SERVICES AGREEMENT

 5.2 The Customer shall co-operate with the Supplier in all matters relating to the Services and shall appoint a Representative (“Customer Representative”), who shall have authority to commit the Customer on all matters relating to the relevant Service.

-5.3 The Customer agrees and acknowledges the terms of the applicable Licence Agreements, Customer Agreement and, the terms of the SPLA and that such terms shall form part of this Agreement.
-For the avoidance of doubt, in the event the applicable Licence Agreements, Customer Agreement and/or the SPLA is not applicable to the Services being received or delivered by the Supplier to the Customer under this Agreement, such agreements shall not apply.
+5.3 The Customer agrees and acknowledges the terms of the applicable Licence Agreements, CSP Agreement and, the terms of the SPLA and that such terms shall form part of this Agreement.
+For the avoidance of doubt, in the event the applicable Licence Agreements, CSP Agreement and/or the SPLA is not applicable to the Services being received or delivered by the Supplier to the Customer under this Agreement, such agreements shall not apply.

 5.4 Customer shall;

 (a) adhere to the Acceptable Use Policy;